shierc/oTree/faq.md

 #### What languages does oTree support?

-Apps can be programmed in English, German, Spanish, French, and Russian.
+Apps can be programmed in English, German, Spanish, French, Italian, and Russian.
 For more info or to contribute an additional language, see the [docs]({{ site.url_localization }}).

 #### How stable is oTree?